- What is Targeted Community Testing (symptom-free)?

-If you're asked to self-isolate after a positive symptom-free test and you're on a low income, unable to work from home and will lose income as a result, you may be entitled to a payment of £500 from your local district or borough council.
-More information about the scheme can be found on the Surrey County Council website.
+If you're asked to self-isolate after a positive symptom-free test and you're employed or self-employed, you may be entitled to a payment of £500 from your local district or borough council if you meet certain eligibility criteria.
+More information about the scheme can be found on the GOV.UK and Surrey County Council website.

 What happens if I get a negative result?

-You should continue to follow the preventative measures currently recommended for stopping the spread of the virus, as well as measures implemented as part of the national lockdown.
-To protect yourself and others, you must remember: Hands.
-Face.
-Space.
+You should continue to follow the preventative measures currently recommended for stopping the spread of the virus, as well as measures implemented as part of the roadmap out of lockdown.
+To protect yourself and others, you must remember: Hands - Face - Space - Fresh Air.